A text, a call, then gunfire: New details raise questions about efforts to prevent Georgia school shooting

 Those were the words Colt Gray texted his mother Wednesday morning before the deadliest school shooting in the United States so far this year erupted at Apalachee High School in Winder, Georgia.

-That text was enough to spur a call from Marcee Gray to her son’s school to warn about an unspecified “extreme emergency.”
+That text was enough to spur a call from Marcee Gray to her son’s school to warn about an unspecified “extreme emergency” at 9:50 a.m., according to call logs and a text exchange between Marcee Gray and her sister, who provided them to CNN.
 Marcee Gray spoke to a school counselor for about 10 minutes, Charles Polhamus, her father, told CNN.

+“If it weren’t for me, they would never have even known to expect anything,” she added in the texts.

+The call length and the existence of the texts were first reported by The Washington Post.

-The call was at 9:50 a.m. that morning.
-Thirty minutes later, police were responding to an active shooting at the school.
+Despite the call, at 10:20 a.m. police were responding to an active shooting at the school.

 Barrow County Sheriff Jud Smith has told CNN there were no prior warnings of a possible threat.
 Still, emerging details about the mom’s call before the shooting have raised questions about the school’s and law enforcement’s efforts to prevent the attack.

-“We believe it was preventable — 100 percent,” Lisette Angulo, whose brother Christian was killed in the attack, said of her and her family’s perspective in a message sent to The New York Times.
-“They knew of the situation beforehand,” she said, “and didn’t take proper action to prevent this tragedy from happening.”
+“We believe it was preventable — 100 percent,” Lisette Angulo, whose brother Christian was killed in the attack, told CNN on Monday.
+“They knew of the situation beforehand and didn’t take proper action to prevent this tragedy from happening.”

+Barrow County School System superintendent Dallas LeDuff praised his school faculty and staff for their response in a video statement Monday.

+“In the midst of an impossible situation, I’m proud of the action our staff took at every one of our school sites — especially Apalachee High School, where our teachers and administrative staff did not flinch, did not pause, and sprung into action to protect our children and each other,” he said.

 Warning signs, then bullets